Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Gradient Shaping ( )

-Theorem \ref{thm:PL_condition} also indicates a negative relationship between the Lipschitz constant ($L$) of the target function and the convergence rate to the local optimum (trigger) (i.e., the difference of the target function values between the optimal point and the actual trigger-inserted point).
-Previous research~\cite{cartis2018worst} showed that the second-order optimizer has exactly the same lower bound of convergence rate as the first-order optimizer under the PL condition.
-Many existing studies \cite{yang2020adversarial,terjek2019adversarial,krishnan2020lipschitz} showed that in neural networks, the lower Lipschitz constant implies the higher robustness of the model.
-Therefore, combining with Theorem~\ref{thm:PL_condition}, we conclude that the gradient-based trigger inversion methods perform well on the triggers with high robustness.
+Additionally, in the Appendix~\ref{sec: PL condition}, we prove in Theorem \ref{thm:PL_condition} that, when the target function is high dimensional non-convex but satisfies the PL condition~\cite{PL_condition}, the gradient-based optimization algorithms converge faster to the desirable optimum (i.e., the trigger-inserted point) if the local Lipschitz constant near the optimum is lower.
+As shown in recent research \cite{terjek2019adversarial,krishnan2020lipschitz}, the neural network with high robustness tends to have a lower local Lipschitz constant.
+Our analysis further illustrates the high correlation between the trigger effective radius and the effectiveness of gradient-based trigger inversion methods.

-\subsection{Why Inversion Fails under \ourmethod{}}
+\subsubsection{Why Inversion Fails under \ourmethod{}}

-Now we are ready to analyze the local Lipschitz constant around the trigger-inserted samples, in particular how it is influenced by the noise level (measured by the parameter $c$; see Theorem \ref{thm:trojan_increaseing_rate_function_lipschitz}) in the \ourmethod{} algorithm.
-Specifically, Theorem~\ref{thm1a} shows that when each of the two typical noise distributions is used, the \ourmethod{}-poisoned model will have greater local Lipschitz constant around $x$ than the model under the data poisoning attack without using \ourmethod{}, for example by BadNet\cite{badnet}.
+In this section, we analyze the local Lipschitz constant around trigger-inserted samples, specifically how it is influenced by the noise level (measured by the parameter $c$) in the \ourmethod{} algorithm.
+A greater local Lipschitz constant implies steeper output around trigger-inserted points, leading to a smaller trigger effective radius, which in turn makes trigger inversion less effective.
+Theorem~\ref{thm1a} demonstrates that when each of the two typical noise distributions is used, the \ourmethod{}-poisoned model will have a greater local Lipschitz constant around $x$ than the model under the data poisoning attack without using \ourmethod{}, such as BadNet\cite{badnet}.